oskardudycz/EventSourcing.NetCore/README.md

 10. [Projections](./Workshop/01-EventStoreBasics/09-Projections)
 11. [Projections With Marten](./Workshop/01-EventStoreBasics/10-ProjectionsWithMarten)

-**Event Sourcing advanced topics** - it's a real world sample of the microservices written in Event-Driven design.
+**Event Sourcing advanced topics** - it's a real-world sample of the microservices written in Event-Driven design.
 It explains the topics of modularity, eventual consistency.
 Shows practical usage of WebApi, Marten as Event Store, Kafka as Event bus and ElasticSearch as one of the read stores.
 See more in [here](./Workshop/02-EventSourcingAdvanced/).

-1. [Meetings Management Module](./Workshop/02-EventSourcingAdvanced/MeetingsManagement) - module responsible for creating, updating meetings details.
+1. [Meetings Management Module](./Workshop/02-EventSourcingAdvanced/MeetingsManagement) - the module responsible for creating, updating meeting details.
 Written in `Marten` in **Event Sourcing** pattern.
 Provides both write model (with Event Sourced aggregates) and read model with projections.
 2. [Meetings Search Module](./Workshop/02-EventSourcingAdvanced/MeetingsSearch) - responsible for searching and advanced filtering.
-Uses `ElasticSearch` as a storage (because of it's advanced searching capabilities).
-It's a read module that's listening for the events published by Meetings Management Module.
+Uses `ElasticSearch` as storage (because of its advanced searching capabilities).
+It's a read module that's listening for the events published by the Meetings Management Module.

-### 6. Nuget packages to help you get started.
+### 6. NuGet packages to help you get started.

-I gathered and generalized all of practices used in this tutorial/samples in Nuget Packages of maintained by me [GoldenEye Framework](https://github.com/oskardudycz/GoldenEye).
+I gathered and generalized all of the practices used in this tutorial/samples in Nuget Packages maintained by me [GoldenEye Framework](https://github.com/oskardudycz/GoldenEye).
 See more in:

--   [GoldenEye DDD package](https://github.com/oskardudycz/GoldenEye/tree/master/src/Core/Backend.Core.DDD) - it provides set of base and bootstrap classes that helps you to reduce boilerplate code and help you focus on writing business code.
+-   [GoldenEye DDD package](https://github.com/oskardudycz/GoldenEye/tree/master/src/Core/Backend.Core.DDD) - it provides a set of base and bootstrap classes that helps you to reduce boilerplate code and help you focus on writing business code.
 You can find all classes like Commands/Queries/Event handlers and many more.
 To use it run:

     `dotnet add package GoldenEye.Backend.Core.DDD`